 - 8 slices rye bread

-Combine all ingredients in a small bowl, mixing to combine.
+- Add all ingredients to a small bowl, whisking to combine.

 - Instructions for one sandwich on panini press: Preheat panini press to medium high heat*.
 Remove ½ cup pickled cabbage from container.
 Pat the cabbage with a paper towel to remove excess liquid.
 Spread two tablespoons of horseradish sauce on one side of the bread, then stack with ½ sliced tomato, ½ cup pickled cabbage, ½ cup spinach and two slices of Swiss cheese.
 Close the sandwich and heat on panini press until golden brown, about 3-5 minutes.

 - Instructions for stove top: Heat a skillet over medium heat.
 Once hot, add a pat of butter or oil.
 Once melted, add the sandwich cheese side down.
 Cook until golden, about 2 minutes, then flip.
 Place a pan or heat safe plate on top of the sandwich and push down so that everything is mushed together.
 Cook another minute with the plate on top.
 Enjoy immediately.

 - Vinegar: I like the red wine vinegar and apple cider vinegar combo for its flavor and light sweetness but white vinegar will work in a pinch.